 My apologies for reposting, a few posts did not make it over from the word press transfer, I am working hard and transfering over all the wonderful comments you left for us!

 There was nothing wrong with our kitchen when we first purchased our home 8 years ago.
 The layout was very functional, the cabinets were sturdy, the tile and appliances did their job but it was so not me.
 Builder grade oak cabinets, white 4×4 tiles with white grout you couldn’t get clean.

 I spend the most amount of time in our kitchen, I wanted it to be a place that made me happy.

 So here is my before picture right before we moved in.
 Over the years I kept a binder with pictures of my dream kitchens and drooled over model homes with eat in islands and gourmet stove tops.
-Remember the kitchen from the movie Something’s Gotta Give, talk about making my heart pitter-patter.
-It is renowned for its elegant simplicity.

 I love white kitchens, and consider them to be a classic.
 I also love the look of cottage kitchens; I needed to come to a happy medium.
 Overall, in the end we achieved a pretty traditional kitchen with a twinge of French and cottage.

-So here it is step by step.
+Here it is step by step tutorial for you

 Remove all of your doors